LussacZheng/video-downloader-deploy/README.md

 5. Run `install_en.bat` , and follow the instructions to finish installation.

 6. The two batches created on the Desktop are used to start and upgrade You-Get.
-   You are move or rename these batches optionally.
+   You can move or rename the two batches optionally.
 If you know how to start CMD and the command to upgrade You-Get, you can even delete them.

 ---